 Upon reflection, this was a really fun and very Canadian DIY project.
 While it took a bit of time, it was a very easy and rewarding experience.
 If you have kids, friends, family that would enjoy being outdoors instead of trapped indoors you should try this little project.
 If you love a very tasty syrup (some liked it more than traditional Sugar Maple Syrup) you should try this.
 It was some great memories and some excellent tasting syrup.
 Consequently, the syrup was inappropriately hoarded by one employee… you know who you are.

-- Sugar, Silver, and Manitoba maples, paper birch, black walnut, and other trees are tapped each spring to turn their sap into tasty goodness.
+- Sugar, Silver, and Manitoba maples, white birch, black walnut, and other trees are tapped each spring to turn their sap into tasty goodness.

 - Silver maple is reported to be similar in taste to sugar maple syrup